Archeology at Golden Gate

 At the Golden Gate National Recreation Area, we have more than 370 archeological sites.
 From these sites, we have found almost 500,000 artifacts, including arrowheads, children's toys, old medicine bottles, buttons and buckles, figurines, tools, horseshoes, building materials and jewelry.
 In addition to artifacts, we also can learn exciting information from buildings, structures, layers of soil, or groupings of different artifacts.

-To learn more about how archeologist learn information from artifacts, please visit the park's Artifacts and Collections page.
+To learn more about how archeologists learn information from artifacts, please visit the park's Artifacts and Collections page.

 How to see Archeology in Action!